 ADMISSION FEE IS NOT INCLUDED

-Ranville churchyard was used as initial burial ground for the first British servicemen to have fallen that morning.
+Ranville churchyard was used as burial ground for the first British servicemen to have fallen on D-Day.
 Shortly after, a temporary cemetery was set-up right next to the church.
 The former was eventually chosen to regroup burials from this part of the battlefield and represents today the final resting place for 2,235 Commonwealth dead as well as 330 Germans.

-Wired for demolition by the Germans prior to D-Day, Benouville Bridge was one of two such structures that had to be seized intact by elements of the 2nd Ox & Bucks Light Infantry commanded by Maj.
+Wired by the Germans for demolition prior to D-Day, Benouville Bridge was one of two such structures that had to be seized intact by glider borne elements of the 2nd Ox & Bucks Light Infantry commanded by Maj.
 Howard.
-This attack came to be remembered as one of the most outstanding flying achievements of WWII and the first important D-Day task completed by Allied forces that fateful morning.
+This attack came to be remembered as one of the most outstanding flying achievements of WWII and the first important D-Day task completed by Allied forces.

 SWORD BEACH AND